 It’s also important to remember not to stack your boxes too high – if they’re stacked above head height, they are at risk of falling and causing damage, both to the objects inside them and anyone who is within the unit at the time.

-Of course, the first step to organising your self-storage unit is to reserve your unit.
-Get in touch to choose your self-storage space today.
+Of course, the first step to organising your self-storage unit is to reserve your unit, if you are first timer when it comes to looking for a self-storage unit then check out our guide on self-storage tips for first timers, otherwise, get in touch to choose your self-storage space today.